 She has had multiple rounds of physical therapy, chiropractic treatment and numerous medications.
 She tried to control the back pain on acetaminophen, naproxen, ibuprofen, the lidocaine patch and topical NSAIDs without relief.
 The patient experienced a possible seizure while on tramadol.
 Epidural injections did not help.
 Surgery was discussed, but the patient refused this option.

 Sara is single, and now that she is not working, she has limited financial means.
 She reports having a problem with drinking in her twenties but has not had a drink in three years.
 She currently smokes.
-She denies any history of substance abuse, and there is no family history of alcohol or substance abuse.
+She denies any history of substance abuse and has no family history of alcohol or substance abuse.

-Physical examination showed a patient with a slow, deliberate gait, a limited range of motion in the spine with no obvious deformity, swelling or erythema.
-There is mild tenderness on the right side of the spine from the area of L4 to S1, as well as, tenderness in the right sacroiliac joint.
-Normal reflexes, normal sensation, normal strength and no atrophy is noted in the lower extremities.
+Physical examination showed a patient with a slow, deliberate gait and a limited range of motion in the spine with no obvious deformity, swelling or erythema.
+There is mild tenderness on the right side of the spine from L4 to S1 and tenderness in the right sacroiliac joint.
+Normal reflexes, sensation, strength, and no atrophy are noted in the lower extremities.
 The straight leg raise test is normal.

 An MRI was done one year ago that was significant for a herniated disc at the L5/S1 level and mild spinal stenosis.

-The Opioid Risk Tool was administered, and it was determined that the patient is at low risk for opioid abuse.
+The Opioid Risk Tool was administered and determined that the patient is at low risk for opioid abuse.
 She signed a written opioid treatment agreement that outlines the conditions of opioid therapy.
 The state prescription drug monitoring program was queried and showed no suspicious activity.